alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 ### Venue

 This is perhaps the single issue that has generated more complaints.
-We were well aware that the Pablo VI conference center is outdated and in need of reformation;
+We were well aware that the Pablo VI conference center is outdated and in need of reformation.
-but even the brand new room upstairs (where the international track was held) was a big disappointment, as sound was very deficient and there were very few electric plugs.
+Still, even the brand new room upstairs where the international track was held was a big disappointment, as sound was very deficient and there were very few electric plugs.
-WiFi was also not working well.
+WiFi was also not working well in the whole building, even though we restricted it as much as possible.

-Its biggest advantage was price: for less than €11k we had 1.5 days.
+The biggest advantage of this venue was price: for less than €11k we had it for a day and a half.
 A good conference center in downtown Madrid is around €20k/day.
-Since people are demanding it.
+Since people are demanding a better venue, there may be no other way around it.
 It is more than €9k above what we paid this year.

 ### Catering